 - Non-Academic Processes, such as Sports, Fine arts, etc.

 You further have to decide the degree and courses you would offer.
 Some of this will be mandated by the department of education.
 Based on the state’s requirements, develop your curriculum and process of granting degree certificates.

-After this, you have to put all your focus and efforts in hiring the first set of faculties and administrative staffs, including the principal, head of the departments, sports head, HR team, student counselor, and other support staffs.
+After this, you have to put all your focus and efforts in hiring the first set of faculties and administrative staffs, including the principal, head of the department, sports head, HR team, student counselor, and other support staffs.
 Make sure your pool is filled with qualified teachers.
 Do not go cheap on this department.
 They will be the backbone of your college.
 Invest time and effort in recruiting them.

 Step 10: Advertising, Marketing, And Promoting Your College

 You cannot skip this step.
 You cannot expect students falling from the skies into your college’s lap.
 Marketing and advertising are essential to get more students.
 Before you begin to make sure your branding is in place, as in knowing what makes your college different from others.
 These are key differentiators.
 It could be ‘more focus on extracurricular activities’, ‘scholarship programs’, ‘unique timing’, ‘free lunch and snacks’, ‘technology-based teaching methodology’ or any other attribute that is in your college.

 Start with word of mouth.
 Then create a website and print great-content brochures and pamphlets.
 If your state allows hoardings, then print that as well.
 Share your educational philosophy, programs and special elements, and images and videos of your college across all social media platforms.
 Make sure you offer financial and admission related information.